IEvangelist/davidpine.net/content/blog/photo-booth.md

  3. We need to allow the user to send them to themselves for sharing
  4. We need to reset the state of the app after sharing is complete

 That's pretty simple, right?!
 While the application is idle, we'll provide the live camera view with some branding and a "start" button.
 Anyone walking by will more than likely see themselves and naturally become curious.
 The hope is that their curiosity will entice them enough to press the "start" button.
-Pressing the "start" button leads to more excitement as they're presented with a count down timer...
+Pressing the "start" button leads to more excitement as they're presented with a countdown timer...
 3, 2, 1...
 (Flash, Snap)!
-Their picture is taken, this continues a few more times.
+Their picture is taken, and this continues a few more times.
 This ends up sparking a chain reaction where others take notice and join in.
 There are plenty of opportunities for "photo bombing"!

 ## Technologies Used